facebook/zstd/programs/zstd.1.md

     Note that decompression will also require more memory when using these levels.
 * `-T#`:
     Compress using # threads (default: 1).
+    If `#` is 0, attempt to detect the number of physical CPU cores and compress with that many threads.
     This modifier is only available if `zstd` was compiled with multithreading support.
 * `-D file`:
     use `file` as Dictionary to compress or decompress FILE(s)